 '''

 // Get an accessor object that can access memory starting at

 // baseAddress, for size bytes.

 RawInt memory =

 RawMemoryFactory.createRawInt(RawMemoryFactory.MEMORY_MAPPED_REGION,

 address, count, stride, false);

 // Use the accessor to load from and store to raw memory.

 int loadedData = memory.getInt(someOffset);

 memory.setInt(otherOffset, intVal); When an application needs to access a class

-of memory that is not already supported by a registered factory, the developer must
+memory that is not already supported by a registered factory, the daysloper must

 '''

-define a memory region by implementing a factory which can create objects to access memory in that region.
+memory.setInt(otherOffset, int val); When an application needs to access a class of memory that is not already supported by a registered factory, the developer must define a memory region by implementing a factory which can create objects to access memory in that region.
 Thus, the application must implement a factory that implements the RawMemoryRegionFactory interface.